 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

-Restrooms are located in the concourse area.
+Restrooms are located throughout the Park Center Alumni Arena.

 Effective January 1, 2013, SUNY Cortland became a Tobacco Free Campus.
 Smoking is not permitted anywhere inside campus buildings or on campus grounds.